timescale/docs.timescale.com-content/api.md

 The user may also manually compress a chunk or sets of chunks.
 For more detailed discussion of this function <insert tag to tutorial>.

->:WARNING: Compression is disabled when running postgres 9.6 you must upgrade your Postgresal instance to Postgresql 10 or 11 in order to use this feature.
+>:WARNING: Compression is only available for Postgres 10.9+ or 11 in order to use this feature.

  #### Restrictions